 It was the beginning of a new year.
-The Banerjee family, in a small town in Colorado, were excited to attend a wedding in the family, probably after a decade.
-For quite some time, Nina had missed the energy, grandeur, and enjoyment of an elaborate Indian wedding.
-It was especially exciting for her two kids, impressionable ten and eight-year-old Rohan and Niki.
-They were going to attend a wedding in India for the very first time.
-Even though the wedding would happen over a week, Jay added in an extra week to the trip in order to meet other family members, recover from the long flights and jet lag.
+The Banerjee family, living in a small town in northern Colorado, was excited to attend a wedding in the family, after many years.
+For quite some time, Nina Banerjee had missed the energy, grandeur, and enjoyment of an elaborate Indian wedding.
+It was especially exciting for her impressionable kids, ten and eight-year-old Rohan and Niki, who were going to attend a wedding in India for the very first time.
+Even though the wedding would happen over a week, Sujoy, Nina’s husband added in an extra week to the trip in order to meet other family members and hopefully recover from the long flights and jet lag.
 The kids felt lucky to get two weeks off from school.

-On the day of travel, all four of them got up early, washed and got dressed for the long journey, overseas.
+On the day of travel, all four of them got up early, washed and got dressed for the journey, overseas.
 There was some leftover Chinese food in the fridge from the previous night’s dinner.
-Everyone gulped it up with the plastic forks from the boxes in which they came.
-With a full stomach, an empty refrigerator and clean dishwasher, the Banerjees set out for the Denver International Airport at 7:30 am.
+Everyone gulped it up with the plastic forks from the paper boxes in which they came.
+Around 7:30 am, with a full stomach, an empty refrigerator and clean dishwasher, the Banerjees started driving to the Denver International Airport.
 There was a relatively short line at the ticketing counter, early in the morning.
 After checking in the luggage and getting through the security check, they took the subway to the gate.
 There were attractive shops and restaurants lined on both sides of the walkways.
-The kids wanted to buy a pair sunglasses.
-Nina took her time to choose some cool ones.
+The kids wanted to buy a pair of sunglasses.
+Niki took her time to choose some cool ones.
 They had over three hours to spare as their flight was to depart at noon.

 When the plane landed at Seattle, the sky was a light gray haze.
-Coming from Colorado, Nina was used to clear skies and bright sunlight.
-It was at first hard for her to imagine how someone could put up with the gloominess throughout the day.
+At first. it was hard for Nina to imagine how someone could put up with the cloudy weather over long time periods.

-It was almost early evening in Colorado.
-So they felt hungry again.
 “Nina, get some sandwiches that we can eat during the flight.
-I am not sure when they will serve us food in the flight,” Jay remarked.
+I am not sure when they will serve us food in the flight,” Sujoy remarked, waiting at the gate.
 When Nina and Niki were waiting to pick up the sandwiches at Runway Grill, they noticed that the sitting area had an artistic model of clouds hanging from the ceiling.
 There were pale greenish gray translucent discs arranged with slight overlaps to depict the clouds.
 Nina laughed inside.
 The people of Seattle had accepted the gloom in a good way and made it part of their identity.

 From Dubai, it was a short three-and-a-half-hour flight to Kolkata.
 Nina’s parents, Mr. and Mrs. Dasgupta, had come to receive them at the airport.
 On the way home, Nina’s mom told her about the two expensive saris she had bought for her to wear at the wedding.
 Nina smiled and hugged her.
 Her mother had an excellent choice in the matter of saris.
 She had nothing to worry.

 Nina’s eldest uncles’ grandson, Hrithik, was getting married.
-Her uncle’s house was a ten-minute walk from her parent’s house in a pretty residential complex in the outskirts of Kolkata.
+Her uncle’s house was a ten-minute walk from her parent’s house in a planned residential complex in the outskirts of Kolkata.

-In the evening, the ladies draped their colorful saris and arrived at Nina’s uncle’s house, the Biye bari for a traditional dance ritual.
+In the evening, the ladies draped their colorful saris and arrived at the wedding venue, the Biye bari for a traditional dance ritual.
 This took place on the evening before the day of the marriage.
-The ladies formed a circle at the terrace and performed the Dhamail dance, clapping their hands.
-While one of the women sang the song, everyone else joined her in the chorus.
+The ladies formed a circle on the terrace and performed the Dhamail dance, clapping their hands.
+A lovely middle-aged led the song.
+Everyone else joined her in the chorus.

-Early next morning, Nina, her two cousins, and Hrithik’s mother went to fetch water from a nearby lake, for the auspicious Gaye Halud ceremony.
+Early next morning, Nina, her two cousins, and the groom’s mother went to fetch water from a nearby lake, for the auspicious Gaye Halud ceremony.
 Fresh turmeric root was made into a paste along with mustard oil.
-Five married women put the turmeric paste on the tall and handsome in the midst of jokes and giggles.
-Nina put some on Hrithik’s nose and everyone laughed.
+Five married women put the turmeric paste on the tall and handsome Hrithik, in the midst of jokes and giggles.
+Nina put some on his nose and everyone laughed.
 It was followed by a token ritual of bathing.
-Afterward, he took his actual shower in the bathroom to wash a paste off.
+Afterward, he took his actual shower in the bathroom to wash the paste off.

 Several gifts or tattwa were prepared for the bride decorated with colored cellophane paper.
 The rest of the turmeric paste was delivered to the brides’ house along with the elaborate gifts.
 The groom’s side also carried a big fish decorated by red sindoor as an auspicious sign.
 At that point, a similar ritual of Gaye Halud was carried out for the bride, Anika.

 In the late afternoon, the Dasgupta house was full of excitement as everyone was getting ready for the wedding.
-Niki and Nina’s niece, Soma, wore matching red silk dress with flowers embroidered on them.
-Nina, her sister-in-law, Tithi, and her mother all wore gorgeous silk sarees and heavy gold jewelry.
-The men folk wore the traditional sherwanis.
-At 6’oclock, the Dasgupta’s and Banerjee’s, dressed up, joined the big group of family members, Bar Yatri, on a bus, heading to the bride’s house for the marriage ceremony.
+Niki and Nina’s niece, Soma, wore matching red silk dresses with flowers embroidered on them.
+Nina, her mother and her sister-in-law, Tithi, wore gorgeous silk sarees and heavy gold jewelry.
+The menfolk wore the traditional sherwanis.
+At 6’oclock, the Dasgupta and Banerjee families, dressed up, joined the big group of family members, Bar Yatri, on a bus, heading to the bride’s house for the marriage ceremony.
 It was a blast for Rohan and Niki.
 They got to sit with their cousins, who joked and made them laugh all along the journey.
 A separate car decorated with flowers took the groom along with his father and his uncle towards the same destination.

 The bride’s family welcomed the big group by offering drinks and snacks.
-At the appropriate time, Lagna, the groom was taken to the Mandap where the marriage rituals were performed under the guidance of a priest, in presence of a sacred fire, Agni.
+At the appropriate time, Lagna, the groom was taken to a gazebo, Mandap, where the marriage rituals were performed under the guidance of a priest, in presence of a sacred fire, Agni.

-Anika and Rithik sat with their friends and cousins after the ceremony and dinner were over.
+Anika and Hrithik sat close to each other surrounded by their friends and cousins after the ceremony was over.
 They chatted and played games till the wee hours in the morning.
 This was a traditional way to break the ice between the two people who were getting into a relationship without prior interactions.
 It brought up several funny stories and conversations from their childhood.

 Finally, after the elaborate gathering and dinner, the bride and groom were sent to their bedroom for Phool sajja.
-The bed was decorated with lovely flowers, apt for the romantic first night.
+The bed was decorated with lovely flowers, which was apt for the romantic first night.

-After the marriage reception was over, the Banerjee’s went to stay with Jay’s parents for the rest of their trip.
+After the marriage reception was over, the Banerjees went to stay with Sujoy’s parents for the rest of their trip.
 It was a comfortable house and had shops and movie theaters close by.
 Nina felt nostalgic leaving behind all the fun.
-She missed her cousins and parents.
+She missed her cousins, brothers and sisters and her parents.
 She could feel for the bride who also left her parent’s home, a few days back.
-It was the beginning of new relationships and letting go of the former ties.
+For Anika, it was the beginning of new relationships and letting go of the former ties.